-Did you know that the most common cause of a foot amputation in the United States occurs in those with a diabetic foot sore?
-According to The American Diabetes Association, there are an estimated 79 million people in the US with pre-diabetes, and research has shown that 25% of those with diabetes will go on to develop a foot sore.
-If these sores become infected, almost 20% will result in an amputation.
+Did you know that the most common cause of foot amputation in the United States is a diabetic foot sore?
+According to the American Diabetes Association, there are an estimated 79 million people in the U.S. with pre-diabetes, and research has shown that 25 percent of those with diabetes will go on to develop a foot sore.
+For almost 20 percent of these patients, the sores will become infected, leading to the possibility of amputation.

-The Center for Diabetic Limb Preservation at Northwest Hospital, which is part of the Center for Wound Care, is focused on decreasing the likelihood of foot or leg amputation in Baltimore by using a focused multidisciplinary approach and screening those that are most likely to develop a diabetes foot sore.
-The Center consists of a multidisciplinary team of specialists who are dedicated to preventing leg and foot amputations due to diabetes, peripheral vascular disease, and chronic wounds.
-This approach is designed to save legs from amputations and goes beyond limb salvage.
+The Center for Diabetic Limb Preservation at Northwest Hospital, part of the Center for Wound Care, is working to decrease the likelihood of foot or leg amputation by screening those most likely to develop a foot sore and using a focused, multidisciplinary treatment approach.
+The center consists of a multidisciplinary team of specialists dedicated to preventing leg and foot amputations caused by diabetes, peripheral vascular disease and chronic wounds.

 Noman A. Siddiqui, D.P.M.

 Kristian A. Ulloa, M.D.